burst-digital/microloco/docs/index.md

 ## When to use Microloco

-Use microloco when you need a barebones solution to translating your JavaScript or TypeScript applications with the possibility to extend functionality with other libraries through interpolation.
+Use microloco when you need a barebones solution to translating your JavaScript or TypeScript applications with the possibility to extend functionality with string postprocessor functions or other libraries through interpolation.

 # Documentation